CUBRID/cubrid-manual/en/sql/datatype.rst

 If operand2 is a set operator( **IS IN**, **IS NOT IN**, **= ALL**, **= ANY**, **< ALL**, **< ANY**, **<= ALL**, **<= ANY**, **>= ALL**, **>= ANY** ), the exception above is not applied.

+The following is examples of implicit type conversion in comparison operations.

 *   **Numeric Type & String Type Operands**

     The string type operand will be converted to **DOUBLE**.